 Photo Story: Alaska's Polar Bears on the Edge

-Photographer Steven Kazlowski has spent 13 years capturing images of polar bears, learning many of their secrets and the dangers they face
+Photographer Steven Kazlowski has spent 13 years capturing images of polar bears, learning many of their secrets and the dangers they

-Text and photographs by Steven Kazlowski
+- Text and Photographs by Steven Kazlowski

 WHEN I DECIDED TO BECOME A WILDLIFE PHOTOGRAPHER nearly 20 years ago, I found both the solitude and the animals I was looking for in the Alaskan Arctic.
 During my first six years there I saw many native species—grizzly bears, musk oxen, Arctic foxes—but I hadn’t encountered polar bears.
 I never even planned to photograph these animals, yet I have now spent more than 13 years capturing images of them in their natural habitat.